bonStats/bonStats.github.io/_publications/2018-mixed-effects-constrained-polynomials.md

 resulting mixed effects models have constrained mean curves and have the flexibility to include either unconstrained or constrained subject-specific curves.
 This new methodology is demonstrated on real-world repeated measures data with an application from sleep science.
-Code to fit the methods described in this paper is available online in R package: [gcreg](https://github.com/bonStats/gcreg).
+Code to fit the methods described in this paper is available online in the R package: [gcreg](https://github.com/bonStats/gcreg).

 * DOI: 10.1007/s11222-017-9797-8
 * [Online link](https://doi.org/10.1007/s11222-017-9797-8)